vcg3rd/todo.txt-painless-recurring/README.md

 t ls +scheduled +Jun > juneschedule.txt
 ```

-The possibilities are nearly limitless, all without at clone, install, extra script on your drive, worrying about add-ons not working in the future.
+The possibilities are nearly limitless, all without cloning, an install, an extra script on your drive, worrying about add-ons not working in the future.
 If you use a moble app you can sort just as easily.